 Most disturbing of all were the decidedly unconventional techniques deployed by Reed and his producer, Bob Ezrin to capture the mood.
 Standout track The Kids is characterised by the haunting screams of a child being taken away from their mother.
 To capture this moment, Ezrin is said to have told his own children that their mum had died in a car crash, and then recorded their response.
 Which ever way you look at it, this can only be viewed as an abhorrent and cruel means of creating art, but the results were certainly effective.

 1. Buckethead’s chicken coop

-Guns N' Roses' Chinese Democracy album must go down in history for having one of the most drawn-out recording processes in history.
+Guns N' Roses (opens in new tab)' Chinese Democracy (opens in new tab) album must go down in history for having one of the most drawn-out recording processes in history.
 Following the implosion of the band’s imperial line-up, various methods were employed to create magic in the studio, or in many cases re-create magic, with Axl Rose apparently insisting on getting new members to exactly recreate note-for-note parts previously recorded by other musicians who had since been fired.